paulcodr/macbackup/README.md

 # What
-This Shell script tars each folder in your Mac's home directory into a tar file.
+This shell script tars each folder in your Mac's home directory into a tar file.
 Useful when you need to switch out your old Mac and only a USB stick is available for copying files between old and new Mac.

 # Why